The External Validation Is Accelerating

 - Improved nurse retention and lower vacancy rates

-- Stronger financial performance despite the investment required to achieve and maintain designation
+- Favorable organizational and economic outcomes associated with the investment required to achieve and maintain designation

 These outcomes are not aspirational.
-They are measured, published, and benchmarked across the approximately 600 Magnet-designated facilities worldwide—representing only about 9.4% of U.S. hospitals as of December 2023.
+They are measured, published, and benchmarked across the approximately 600 Magnet-designated facilities worldwide, representing about 10% of U.S. hospitals.

-ANCC introduced Magnet with Distinction to celebrate organizations that exceed the scoring thresholds required for standard Magnet designation.
-As of 2025, only 26 hospitals worldwide have earned six or more Magnet designations—and several have now achieved the new Distinction tier.
+ANCC introduced Magnet with Distinction in 2022/2023 to celebrate organizations that exceed the scoring thresholds required for standard Magnet designation.
+More than 30 hospitals worldwide have earned six or more Magnet designations, and dozens of U.S. hospitals now hold Magnet with Distinction.

-This signals that ANCC is raising the bar.
+This signals that ANCC continues to raise the bar.
 Organizations that achieved Magnet years ago and have been maintaining status through redesignation cycles now face a higher standard of excellence.
 The question is no longer simply whether your organization can earn Magnet, but how high you can score.

 The Nursing Workforce Argument

-With national RN turnover at approximately 16% and the projected national shortage rate at 8.06% by 2026 according to HRSA, retaining experienced nurses is an existential priority.
+With national RN turnover at approximately 17.6% (2026 NSI report, 2025 data) and HRSA projecting roughly a 10% national RN shortage by 2026 (~90% supply adequacy), retaining experienced nurses is an existential priority.
 Magnet designation directly supports retention through the structural and cultural elements the program requires: professional governance, career advancement pathways, evidence-based practice programs, and a demonstrated commitment to nurse well-being.

 Nurses choose Magnet hospitals.
 In a labor market where experienced RNs have options, the Magnet credential is a recruitment differentiator that no signing bonus can replace.